-Digital Media offers a Specialized Honours Bachelor of Arts with two streams: Digital Media Development and Digital Media Arts.
+The Digital Media program offers a Specialized Honours Bachelor of Arts with three streams: Digital Media Development, Digital Media Arts and Digital Media Game Arts.
 As well, a minor in Computational Arts and Technology is open to students from across the University.

 Digital Media students, whether they are enrolled through the School of the Arts, Media, Performance and Design or the Lassonde School of Engineering, take a common set of required courses.